ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-facet-query.dotnet.markdown

 {PANEL:GetFacets}

-There are two overloads for a **GetFacets** method and the only difference between them is a source of facets.
+There are two overloads for the **GetFacets** method and the only difference between them is a source of the facets.
 In one facets are passed as a parameter, in the other user must provide a `key` to a `facet setup` document.

 ### Syntax